-You may end up with clusters of several neighbouring points above the threshold.
+You will typically end up with clusters of several neighbouring points above the threshold.
 Such clusters can be removed by 2D non-max suppression.

-'''

-Hint: The function scipy.signal.order_filter can do this for you, e.g.
+Hint: The function scipy.ndimage.filters.maximum_filter can do this for you, e.g.

-img_max = order_filter(img, np.ones((3, 3)), 9-1)

-[row, col] = np.nonzero(img == img_max)
+- >> img_max = maximum_filter(img, size=3) - >> [row, col] = np.nonzero(img == img_max)

-'''

-5 Combining LK and the Harris Operator
+5 Combining LK and the Harris Detector

-Now when you are sure that the LK tracker and the Harris operator are working, it is time to combine them.
-Use the Harris operator to find the best K features in chessboard_1.png that should be tracked in the subsequent frames chessboard_2,chessboard_3,..,chessboard_10.
+Now when you are sure that the LK tracker and the Harris detector are working, it is time to combine them.
+Use the Harris detector to find the best K features in chessboard/img1.png that should be tracked in the subsequent frames chessboard/img2.png,chessboard/img3.png,..,chesssboard/img10.png.
 Avoid tracking features near the border of the image, since these might cause trouble.

 Question: Show your lab assistant when you got a working implementation of this.
-Track the best K = 5 features and make sure that you are displaying the result obtained between each frame.
+Track the best K=5 features and make sure that you are displaying the result obtained between each frame.